Roman mosaic: 2022

-In October 2022, a 1,600-year-old intact Roman mosaic measuring 20 x 6 metres was found under a building in Al-Rastan, Syria.
-Al-Rastan, a city near Homs in Syria that was held by rebels until 2018.
+In October 2022, a 1,600-year-old intact Roman mosaic measuring 20 x 6 metres was found under a building in Al-Rastan, a city near Homs in Syria that was held by rebels until 2018.
 The building was being excavated by Syria's General Directorate of Antiquities and Museums, and was donated by the Lebanese Nabu Museum to the Syrian state.
 At the time of excavation, it was unclear whether the building which housed the mosaic was a public bathhouse or something else.
 The mosaic showed mythical scenes including portraying the Roman sea god Neptune and 40 of his mistresses, as well as Hercules slaying the Amazon queen Hippolyta.